June 27, 2017

 Do you have debt that you wish to reduce or clear entirely?

-There is no doubt that committing your income to saving for a deposit and then servicing a mortgage lessens the cash you have available for these other things.
+There is no doubt that committing your income to save for a deposit and then servicing a mortgage lessens the cash you have available for these other things.
 Sitting down and prioritising your financial goals will help you decide whether now is the right time for you to get a home loan.

 2. Do I have enough savings for a deposit?